 On the Edgar Lipsett Oval, at the Glen Country Club (it is a bit short for Hang-gliders).
 The field is rented by the Camps Bay High School from City of Cape Town.
 Don’t land there if school sports are being played on the field.
 The Glen Paragliding Club have landing rights and you will be expected to become a member if you land there regularly.

-The City of Cape Town has appealed pilots to not to land on the beaches (Camps Bay, Clifton, Glen) during the busy summer months.
+The City of Cape Town has appealed to pilots to not to land on the beaches (Camps Bay, Clifton, Glen) during the busy summer months.

 The hang-gliding alternative landing is at the Greenpoint lighthouse in Mouille Point.

 - Don’t leave valuable in your car.

 - Lion’s Head has complex weather systems, please ask the locals for advice.
 You may contact The Glen Paragliding Club for experienced pilots who can brief you.

 - When it is soarable, the strong venturi effect at both takeoff sites can be hazardous.

 - Penetration into the wind becomes difficult beyond either takeoff site.
 Begin your soaring flight with very short tacks, back and forwards, until you have established the limits of the venturi-effect at each side of the peak.

 - If you are blown over the back, try to fly around the side as much as possible (not directly behind the peak).
 Turn and run for the end of Signal Hill or Green Point if possible.

 - When the wind turns southerly, the spine which runs down to Camps Bay High School from lower launch generates lift on its windward side, and sink on the leeward side, so fly to the left of the spine to reach the landing field, otherwise you’ll be forced to land short.